bufbuild/protovalidate/docs/standard-constraints.md

 ### Extending OneofOptions

-The schema extends `google.protobuf.OneofOptions` to include a new optional named field of the type `OneofConstraints`.
+The schema extends `google.protobuf.OneofOptions` to include a new optional named field of the type `OneofRules`.
 This allows you to specify rules for oneofs in your Protobuf schema:

 ```protobuf